intricatecloud/cs5356-docs/docs/unit-1-static-sites/milestone-1.md

 1. This assignment will be submitted via Github Classroom, so we can leave feedback on your code and you can leave your code private.
 2. There are 2 parts to the Assignment Submission
   a.
-Part 1 - the project code
+Part 1 - the project code which will go through Github Classroom & Canvas.
   b.
 Part 2 - the deployed website URL & screenshots of metrics & logs for your application.
+This will be submitted through Canvas.

+## Ready to get started?
+Accept the invite into the Github Classroom organization, and clone the template repository.